work-in-progress/hook.io-wget/README.md

 [![Build Status](https://secure.travis-ci.org/scottyapp/hook.io-wget.png)](http://travis-ci.org/scottyapp/hook.io-wget.png)

-Please note that travis-ci.org does not build this correctly because the module requires node v 0.4.11 but travis 0.4.8 installed at this point.
+Please note that travis-ci.org does not build this correctly because the module requires node v 0.4.11 but travis has 0.4.8 installed at this point.

 ## Install